Quantitative stable limit theorems on the Wiener space: Introduction and overview

-One evident limitation of the abstract results of \cite{HarNua1, nounua} is that they do not provide any information about rates of convergence.
-The aim of this paper is to prove several {\it quantitative versions} of the abstract results proved in \cite{HarNua1, nounua}, that is, statements allowing one to explicitly assess quantities of the type
+One evident limitation of the abstract results of \cite{HarNua1,nounua} is that they do not provide any information about rates of convergence.
+The aim of this paper is to prove several \textit{quantitative versions} of the abstract results proved in \cite{HarNua1,nounua}, that is, statements allowing one to explicitly assess quantities of the type

-where $\varphi$ is an appropriate test function on $\R^d$, each $\delta^{q_i}(u_i)$ is a multiple Skorohod integral of order $q_i\geq 1$, and $F$ is a $d$-dimensional mixture of Gaussian distributions.
-Most importantly, we shall show that our bounds also yield natural sufficient conditions for stable convergence towards $F$.
-To do this, we must overcome a number of technical difficulties, in particular:
+where $\varphi$ is an appropriate test function on $\mathbb{R}^d$, each $\delta^{q_i}(u_i)$ is a multiple Skorohod integral of order $q_i\geqslant1$, and $F$ is a $d$-dimensional mixture of Gaussian distributions.
+Most importantly, we shall show that our bounds also yield natural sufficient conditions for stable convergence toward $F$.
+To do this, we must overcome a number of technical difficulties, in particular: \begin{itemize} \item We will work in a general framework and without any underlying semimartingale structure, in such a way that the powerful theory of stable convergence for semimartingales (see again \cite{JacSh}) cannot be applied.